PizzaBeer/filebucket-front-end/README.md

 - How do we set our application apart from obvious alternatives like dropbox?
 What can we do better/different?

--Learning to effectively take advantage of git team workflow, pull requests and branch management.
+- Learning to effectively take advantage of git team workflow, pull requests and branch management.

+## Future Implementations

+- Make use of drag and drop feature by using jquery plugin
+- animation
+- further security features
+- feature to download files without opening tab / option to download
+- sleek animations on folder and file crud features
+- Sort files and Folders

  ## Are we missing some essential feature?